s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 ```

 We see that is a python application.
-Before we continue, we should look at what the website first.
+Before we continue, we should look at the website first.

 ![](/assets/images/htb-writeup-canape/web.png)